cocrs/character_chatbot/README.md

 # Character Conversational AI with Voice Cloning

+##### 🚧 **Work in Progress**
+- **Current focus**: Developing a single-agent conversational AI tailored for Japanese.
+- **Ongoing efforts**: Optimizing loading and inference speeds.

 This project aims to build a multi-agent conversational AI for characters.
 Allowing users to interact with them or observe the interaction between characters.

-##### 🚧 In Progress: Single-Agent Conversational AI

 ## Quick Install